-Many employers who currently employ migrants from outside the UK and the EU will be familiar with the Sponsorship Licence.
-It is the initial permission granted by the Home Office or UK Visa and Immigration Authority (UKVI) for an employer to hire skilled nationals from non EEA countries under the current Tier 2 Visa UK immigration route.
-Employers must make an application to the UKVI to evidence their eligibility, appoint key existing personnel to manage the licence and meet the extremely strict reporting and record keeping requirements imposed by the UKVI.
+The Sponsorship Licence is the initial permission granted by the Home Office or UK Visa and Immigration Authority (UKVI) to an employer to enable them to hire skilled nationals from non EEA countries under the current Tier 2 Visa UK immigration route.
+Employers must initially make an application to the UKVI to evidence their eligibility, appoint key existing personnel to manage the licence and meet extremely strict reporting and record keeping requirements imposed by the UKVI.

 The current cost of obtaining a licence is £1476 and the timeframe from submission to successful grant can be 8-12 weeks.